INTERESTED IN GOVERNANCE AT FHS?

 Spacer

-- Governing Body Register of Interests
+- Board of Trustees Register of Interests

-- Governing Body Structure
+- Trust Board Structure

-- Governor Meeting Attendance 2023/24
+- Trustee Meeting Attendance 2024/25

 - Annual Report to Parents 2021/22